 Don't forget there are more flights between LGW-AMS during the weekdays so if you have this flexibility you could complete around 5-6 segments on the first day.
 In addition you need to factor in the costs, scheduling and time spent in your positioning to AMS or JER.

-You should try to only buy these tickets during British Airways sales, as it normally costs £400 or so per ticket, so aim to get it to around £150-£250 per ticket.
-At the top end of the scale, ?500 for 320 tier points comes to £1.563/TP so doesn't represent the greatest of value if relying solely on this to qualify (the best TP runs should come in a <£1/TP).
+You should try to only buy these tickets during British Airways sales, drag this link* to your bookmarks bar and check it occasionally for. as it normally costs £400 or so per ticket, so aim to get it to around £150-£250 per ticket.
+At the top end of the scale, £500 for 320 tier points comes to £1.563/TP so doesn't represent the greatest of value if relying solely on this to qualify (the best TP runs should come in a <£1/TP).
 It should only be used to knock you over the qualification threshold.

 Who best benefits from AMS-JER tier point run?